amitleah/G-ratio_automation/README.md

 ![alt text](/github_images/diagram3.PNG)

-This plot is comparing 2 groups: “WT” (untreated) in red, and “KO” (treated) in blue, is the classic plot used in papers by scientists studying the nervous system and electrical signal conductance, such as my lab.
+After going through al the images, This plot will pop up: comparing 2 groups: “WT” (untreated) in red, and “KO” (treated) in blue.
+This is the classic plot used in papers by scientists studying the nervous system and electrical signal conductance, such as my lab.